Architects: Marlon Blackwell Architect

 Photographs: Timothy Hursley

-Located in the heart of the new Crystal Bridges Museum of American Art (Moshe Safdie, 2011) in Bentonville, Arkansas, USA, the museum store is an insertion by Marlon Blackwell Architect into an existing 3,040 square foot curved concrete space.
+Located in the heart of the new Crystal Bridges Museum of American Art (Moshe Safdie, 2011) in Bentonville, Arkansas, USA, the museum store is an insertion by a local architect into an existing 3,040 square foot curved concrete space.
 A local competition was held to find an architect that could contribute to the overall museum experience and provide the museum with a functional and tactile museum store.
-The space provided was heavily structured with concrete columns supporting a green roof above which severely dissects the space.
+The space provided was heavily structured with concrete columns supporting a green roof above which severely dissecting the space.
 The west-facing storefront opened on to the entry plaza, making glare and heat gain an issue.
 The owner desired a store experience that was warm, natural, and tactile and understood by museum patrons as an extension of the museum experience.